What is Gentle Nutrition and How do You Begin?

 Does it often feel overwhelming to think about nutrition or food?
 Is it hard to keep up with the latest health recommendations?

-Why is Gentle Nutrition Important?
+What is Gentle Nutrition and Why is it Important?

 The definition of nutrition is “the process of providing or obtaining the food necessary for health and growth.”
 For many, the purpose of focusing on nutrition or food intake tends to be driven by the desire to improve health.
 Have you ever thought “for the sake of my health” when changing food habits?
 You’re not alone!
 Yet, in our pursuit of health, we often stray from some of the most basic principles of nutrition.
 In attempting to “improve one’s health,” we might end up reducing intake or “cutting out” foods, which actually sabotages our pursuit of health.